 Dickerson and Wilson (2012) used the version of the US-SOC available when the work was undertaken.
 This has now been updated.
 For US-SOC and ONET-SOC, Dickerson and Wilson used the 2009 classifications but since then, the ONET system has updated its SOC classification to a new ONET-SOC2010 version.
 This new taxonomy is used with release Version 15.1 of the ONET database.
 The ONET-SOC2010 taxonomy is designed to be compatible with changes made to the US SOC2010 and to align the two classification systems.
 This modification to the ONET SOC will not cause any immediate problems for the project, but will have implications for potential future revisions.
 The ONET-SOC2010 taxonomy has 1,110 occupational titles, 974 of which will have data within the ONET system.
-Much of the information for ONET-SOC2009 will carry over, but the matching of job titles should be updated to the ONET-SOC2010.
+Much of the information for ONET-SOC2010.